Skip to content

 Part two won’t take that much of time.
 I promise.

-Gautam-da receiving the 1983 national award Rajat Kamal for Nagmoti.
+Gautam-da receiving the 1983 National Award Rajat Kamal for Nagmoti.

 Would love to write about his films some day.